Definition of Rhythm, Vibration

 The sinus node produces pulses of electrical activity that spread through the heart’s cells, causing the heart muscle to contract.
 When the electrical signals travel through your heart, it’s like electricity going down a circuit of wires.

-AV node.
+The electrical impulses from the sinus node travel down through the atria to special cells in the AV node.
 These impulses make the atria contract.
 This squeezes blood into the ventricles (the two lower chambers of the heart).

-electrical pathway.
+The impulses then travel from the AV node through the ventricles via an electrical pathway.
 These electrical impulses cause the ventricles to contract and squeeze the blood out of your heart to your body and your lungs.

 Rhythm of Breathing

-bringing the air down toward the belly.
+The most efficient way to breathe is by bringing the air down toward the belly.
 As the diaphragm contracts, the belly expands to fill the lungs with air.
 “Belly breathing” is efficient because it pulls the lungs downward, creating negative pressure inside the chest.
 This brings air into the lungs.

 Rhythm in the Universe